 Next, you need to make a track where the parting is.
 Take the curved needle and loop it under the parting.
 Go very close to the roots and as you pull the thread, don’t let the knot go through!

 Pass the needle through again and pull it through the loop in order to create a knot.
 Continue doing that from the left side of the parting to the right.
 Make sure that the thread is tight and secure.
 This creates a nice track for the wefts.

 Now you should have an even row of knotted hair and you, you need to measure it in order to know how long the weft should be.

 As you go from left, start sewing the weft onto the knots that you have just completed.
 Make tight stitches and ensure that everything is secure.
 When you reach the right side, make a couple of final knots.
 The first weft is now in place.

 Make another parting above the first one and leave about an inch of space in between.
-Repeat last two steps.
+Repeat the last two steps.

-Continue further up the head until you have reached a desired outcome.
+Continue further up the head until you have reached the desired outcome.
 And that’s how you sew in hair extensions without braids!

 Like all other types, weave extensions also needs care and maintenance.
 There’s nothing worse than a dry, matted weave that looks like a bad wig.